ZupIT/beagle-docs/content/en/ios/customization/dependencies/multiple-configurations.md

 ### Configuring a beagle entry point to use the new configuration

-For create a new entry-point with configuration you can pass the config via initalizer:
+To create a new entry-point with a configuration you can pass the config via initializer:

 - `BeagleScreenViewController(_:controllerId:config:)`
 - `BeagleView(_:config:beagleViewStateObserver:)`